scottgamer/typescript-design-patterns/README.md

 ### Open/Closed Principle

 - Open to extension - add functionality by extending
-- Closed to midification - you should not add stuff to completed classes
+- Closed to modification - you should not add stuff to completed classes
 - It is better to extend a class thru inheritance or composition instead of modifying to add more methods or functions

 ### Liskov Substitution Principle